Kexplx/msg-audit-tool/README.md

 ### Testing

 Set up your development environment as described above.
+Then use the following instructions to start the tests.

 #### Unit tests
 To run the unit tests do the following: